 Interestingly, in stable landscape k₀ is clearly negatively correlated with the threshold quality Qmin,0 (rp = −0.93 for k₀ < 10), this relationship was entirely different with volatile clusters (Working figure 6).

 In volatile landscapes, mean k₀ was about 25 when clusters are small (β< 10) and increased with increasing β (mean k₀ = 50 by β< 10).
 On the other hand, in stable landscapes, k₀ increases slowly with increasing cluster size (from mean of 21 to 35), also its variance between simulations increases, reaching its peak value at β ≈ 10, above which k₀ drops abruptly.
-The in both landscape types relationship is very similar for both types of movement (Working figure 5).
+In both landscape types the relationship is very similar for both types of movement (Working figure 5).

 Evolved resulting phenotype Qmin,0 was little variable, with 95% of cases falling in range [0.30, 1.75] in volatile, and [0.05, 2.59] in stable landscape.
 Mean of Qmin,0= 1.1 ± 2.9 in volatile, and 0.54 ± 2.4 in stable landscape.
 While the mean quality of encountered patches Q̄1:Z, did not show any marked trend (Working figure 5)., the resulting phenotype Qmin,0, increased with spatial autocorrelation β.